johansyd/flex-installer/README.md

 flex-installer
 ==============

-flex-installer Installing flex from the command line for compiling actionscript and flex
+flex-installer Installing flex SDK 4.12.1 from the command line for compiling actionscript and flex.

 ###Installation Ubuntu